 The best answer we can give for now is Radical Optionality.
 This approach from BCG Henderson Institute’s Martin Reeves, Mihnea Moldoveanu, and Dr. Adam Job tries to dissolve the perceived trade-off between creating strategic flexibility and cost.
-The assumption has always been that we need to pay for having options.
-That we will have organizational inefficiencies if we don’t determine processes in detail.
-If you have another free article to read in the Harvard Business Review this month then make it Radical Optionality.
+The assumption has always been that we need to pay for having options and that we will have organizational inefficiencies if we don’t determine processes in detail.
+If you have another free article to read in the Harvard Business Review this month, then make it Radical Optionality.

-The article makes the case for upending some of the implicit centerpieces of developing strategies with the aim of turning the multi-dimensional complexity and uncertainty of our business environments into a potential source of advantage.
+The article makes a case for upending some of the implicit centerpieces of developing strategies to turn our business environments’ multi-dimensional complexity and uncertainty into a potential source of advantage.

 HR Has to Deal With Complexity and Uncertainty

 Why would this be relevant specifically for HR?
-Because our traditional ways of HR planning and HR execution often fall short today.
-They were designed for static efficiency and not for complex and uncertain environments as we face them today.
+Our traditional ways of HR planning and execution often fall short today.
+They were designed for static efficiency and not for complex and uncertain environments like today’s ones.
 Just as in the strategy definition, upending some of the implicit centerpieces of HR planning might help turn multi-layered confusion into opportunities.

-You don’t need to care though, if you can answer the following questions.
+You don’t need to care if you can answer the following questions.

 Which skills do the people in your workforce need in one year?